Currency Cross Rates and Triangular Arbitrage

 Dealers in Currency — Market Makers

-Most currency trades are now done over the Internet, where time and distance are no barrier.
-When you buy or sell currency, you usually do so with a market maker in that currency.
-There are many market makers for most currencies, especially the major currencies.
+Most currency trades are now done online, where time and distance are no barrier.
+Buying and selling currency is usually done with a market maker in that currency.
+Many market makers exist for most currencies, especially the major currencies.
 A market maker may deal in U.S. dollars and Euros, for instance, purchasing and selling both currencies by publishing a bid/ask price for both currencies.
-If the market maker starts getting a lot of dollars in exchange for Euros, he will raise the ask price for Euros, and lower the bid price for dollars until the orders start equalizing more.
-If he didn't do this, he would soon run out of Euros and be stuck with dollars.
-He would not be able to continue business since at the bid/ask price that he established, he would not have any Euros to trade for dollars, which the market is currently demanding.
-Thus, to stay in business he lowers his bid price for dollars and increases his ask price for Euros.
-To replenish his supply of Euros, he also raises his bid for them, and to get rid of the excess dollars that he accumulated, he lowers his ask price for dollars.
-This is how supply and demand works with a single market maker — but there are many of them located throughout the world.
+If market makers start getting more dollars in exchange for Euros, they will raise the ask price for Euros and lower the bid price for dollars until the orders start equalizing.
+Otherwise, market makers would soon run out of Euros and be stuck with dollars, unable to continue business since at the established bid/ask price, there would be too few Euros to trade for dollars, which the market is currently demanding.
+Thus, to stay in business, bid prices for dollars are lowered and ask prices for Euros are increased.
+This is how supply and demand works.

 But what about market makers in different currencies?